Sectional curvature and Weitzenb\"ock formulae: Bochner technique in dimension four

 Recall that the (oriented) Grassmannian $\Gr(\R^n)$ of $2$-planes in $\R^n$ is the quadratic subvariety of the unit sphere in $\wedge^2\R^n$ given by the Pl\"ucker relations $\alpha\wedge\alpha=0$, which characterize decomposable elements $\alpha\in\wedge^2\R^n$.
 In this context, the sectional curvature function $\sec_R\colon\Gr(\R^n)\to\R$ of a modified algebraic curvature operator $R\in\Sym^2(\wedge^2\R^n)$ is simply the restriction of the quadratic form associated to $R$:

 It is easy to see that the above is independent of the component of $R$ in the subspace $\wedge^4\R^n\subset\Sym^2(\wedge^2\R^n)$.
 In particular, if there exists $\omega\in\wedge^4\R^n$ such that the operator $(R+\omega)\in\Sym^2(\wedge^2\R^n)$ is positive-definite, then $\sec_R>0$.
-Remarkably, the converse statement is true in dimensions $\leq4$, as observed by Thorpe~\cite{ThorpeJDG,Thorpe72}, see also \cite[Prop.~6.83]{mybook} for a simpler proof communicated to us by P\"uttmann.
+Remarkably, the converse statement is true in dimensions $\leq4$, as observed by Thorpe~\cite{ThorpeJDG,Thorpe72}, rediscovering a result that was known to Finsler (see \cite{BKM,strongpos} for details).

 \begin{proposition} An oriented $4$-manifold $(M,\g)$ has $\sec>0$, respectively $\sec\geq0$, if and only if there exists a continuous function $f\colon M\to\R$ such that the operator $(R+f\,*)\in\Sym^2(\wedge^2 TM)$ is positive-definite, respectively positive-semidefinite. \end{proposition}